HubSpot/jackson-jaxrs-propertyfiltering/README.md

 ## Overview

 Library to enable automatic filtering of JSON responses from JAX-RS endpoints.
-Clients specify via query params what properties they want and the library handles filtering the response entities down to just those properties.
+Clients specify via query params what properties they want and the library handles filtering the response entities down to just those properties (see [here](#usage) for some examples).
 Tested with Jersey but should work with any JAX-RS implementation.

 ## Maven dependency